 When an exponential graph - representing an exponentially growing virus - is modeled using a linear y-axis (on the left), the rapid growth of the event is felt (less so in this case when the axis labels jump 200 million each tick).
 But when that axis is logarithmic (on the right), in this case each tick advances 100x, we are able to see the rapid spread for the first 6 months of the pandemic until the exponential growth started to slow down.
 Graphically, we see this as a "flattening of the curve," which is what world leaders hoped that their citizens would work together to accomplish.
 Therefore, the logarithmic data here indicates that efforts to get the virus transmission under control were succeeding.
 So the next time somebody on social media says they haven't needed Algebra 2 since high school, you can let them know that since January, 2020, it's been a daily occurrence!

 With school students, displaying data in multiple representations like this tells a more complete story.
 And it all starts with improving numeracy with our students.
-In this case, it's about discovering what logarithms are and what they can do.
+In this case, it's about discovering what logarithmic scales are and what they can do.

 With school students, displaying data in multiple representations like this tells a more complete story.
 And it all starts with improving numeracy with our students.
-In this case, it's about discovering what logarithms are and what they can do.
+In this case, it's about discovering what logarithmic scales are and what they can do.

 Encourages Discovery |